tangchao-liu/tangchao-liu.github.io/_pages/codes.md

 ## Free symmetric top

-This is exercise ? in the book Mechanics by Landau and Lifshitz.
-The method here does not make any assumption as in the book since the heavy algebra can be easily handled with Mathematica.
+This is the example immediately before problem 1 in section 35 in the book Mechanics by Landau and Lifshitz.
+The method here does not make any assumption for the instantaneous moving (body) frame as in the book, since the heavy algebra can be easily handled with Mathematica.
 The notations and concepts in the notebook largely follow from my note on rigid body mechanics via a triad formulation, written when I was thinking of the classical correspondence of a relativistic spinning top in curved spacetime.

 (Well, work a little bit more on the symmetric top code)